apache/beam/learning/prompts/code-explanation/java/09_io_avro.md

         void setInput(String value);
     }
 ```

-The `ReadAvroOptions` interface is used to define the command-line argument `--input`, which specifies the path to the Avro file.
-Set default value using the `@Default` annotation.
+The `ReadAvroOptions` interface defines the command-line argument `--input`, which specifies the path to the Avro file and sets the default value using the `@Default` annotation.

 ```java
         ReadAvroOptions options = PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadAvroOptions.class);

         Pipeline p = Pipeline.create(options);
 ```

-`PipelineOptionsFactory` ia used to parse command-line arguments and create a ReadAvroOptions instance.
-This instance is used to create a pipeline with provided pipeline options.
+The `PipelineOptionsFactory` class parses the command-line arguments and creates a `ReadAvroOptions` instance.
+This instance is then used to create a pipeline with the provided pipeline options.

 ```java
         String fields = "[{ \"name\": \"months\", \"type\": \"string\" }, { \"name\": \"amount\", \"type\": \"string\" }]";
         String schema = "{\"type\": \"record\", \"name\": \"AvroRecord\",\"fields\":" + fields + "}";
         Schema avroSchema = Schema.parse(schema);
 ```

-AvroIO connector requires a schema to read Avro files.
-The schema is defined as a string and parsed into a `Schema` object.
+The AvroIO connector requires a schema to read Avro files.
+Hence, the schema is defined as a string and parsed into a `Schema` object.

 ```java
         p.apply(AvroIO.readGenericRecords(avroSchema).from(options.getInput()))